Are you wondering how Kibbe Dramatic Classic Body Type looks and how to style it?

-Print: geometric, chunky, contrasting: stripes, zigzags, oblique lines, and elegant asymmetry.
+Print: geometric, chunky, contrasting: stripes, zigzags, oblique lines, and sleek asymmetry.

-Jackets can be the perfect wardrobe staple for Drama Classics.
-They should be perfectly cut, dense in texture, with prominent shoulders and an elongated line.
+They should be perfectly cut, and dense in texture, with prominent shoulders and an elongated line.
 Shortened models should be avoided.
 Double-breasted models work well.

 Blouses.
 Elegant, clean-cut, and edgy details.
-A flowing cut is acceptable in combination with a rigid jacket, and more dramatic options are best worn without a coat.
+A flowing cut is acceptable with a rigid jacket, and more dramatic options are best worn without a coat.

 Knitwear.
 Elegant, not heavy sweaters, thin or ribbed knit.
 Slightly elongated models with accentuated shoulders.
-Sweaters in the form of jackets.
+Sweaters in the form of jackets/blazers.

 Bags.
-Perfectly tailored bags with a precise shape.
+Perfectly tailored bags with precise shapes.
 Envelopes, clutches.
 Narrow to medium.

 Decorations should be smooth, simple in form, slightly chunky, and elegant—sharp-edged geometry.

 Neat bracelets, slightly large chains of dense form.
 Avoid an abundance of jewelry.
 One elegant aspect will brighten you better than a large number.